 The use of turmeric powder as a teeth whitening option is common in India and China.
 It is also believed to be effective in healing gum infections.
 One of the reasons for its popularity is that it is 100% natural, unlike many commercial whitening products.

 Form a paste using turmeric powder and water.
 Once it’s ready, deep your regular toothbrush into the paste and brush your teeth.
 Allow the product to sit for about 10 minutes to ensure its effectiveness.
 Finally, spit it out and brush again using regular toothpaste.
+Remember that teeth whitening kits can be found at places like Mens Health as well.

 9) It’s Time to Quit Smoking